Temperature Follows CO2

 Historical Evidence

-And it's not always true that CO2 lags AT.
-That is, sometimes CO2 is the driver of global warming.
-It's pretty easy to demonstrate this to be the case since 1750 with data from the 2025 Global Carbon Budget.
-We know from historical data that CO2 was about 278 ppm in 1750, which is the equivalent carbon mass of 591 GtC.
+This is pretty easy to demonstrate this to be the case since 1750 with data from the 2025 Global Carbon Budget.[5]
+We know from historical data that CO2 was about 278 ppm in 1750, which is the equivalent atmospheric carbon mass of 591 GtC.
 Human emissions from fossil fuel and industry (FFI) and land use change (LUC) has totaled 752 GtC, which would be enough to increase CO2 concentrations by 353 ppm to 631 ppm.
-However, CO2 concentrations today are only 424 ppm.
-This means that human carbon emissions is responsible for 100% of the increase 147 ppm increase in CO2 and that the land and oceans have been carbon sinks, taking up about 440 GtC of our emissions.
+However, CO2 concentrations today have only risen to 424 ppm.
+Human emissions have literally totaled 2.4x the atmospheric growth of CO2.
+This means that human carbon emissions are responsible for 100% of the increase 147 ppm increase in CO2 and that the land and oceans have become carbon sinks, taking up about 440 GtC of our emissions.

 - Human carbon emissions generates an atmosphere-to-ocean CO2 flux.